podium-lib/podium-lib.github.io/docs/layout/unavailable_podlets.md

 })
 ```

 Then, when fetching content, if that podlet is not available, then the fetch call will reject with an error which you can then handle as you please.

+Error objects are instances of [Boom](https://www.npmjs.com/package/@hapi/boom) errors and are decorated with the HTTP status codes from the podlet.

 _Example_